 We are excited to announce the establishment of our Undergraduate Research Program!

-During the month of March, we will be holding CHAIRE's version of March Madness collecting donations to establish this program.
+In March 2021, we held CHAIRE's version of March Madness, collecting donations to establish this program.
 We have had great interest from undergraduate students over the years and this program will not only train the next generation of leaders in human-animal interactions but bring benefits to a wide array of industry members.
 Below we provide details for the establishment of this program, including a video from CHAIRE Co-Director Dr. Kelly George and Program Coordinator Brittany Fischer and an Investor Opportunity White Paper.
 It is with your support that we will be able to make this opportunity for undergraduate students a reality.